-Stiebel Eltron Tempra – Top Rated Tankless Electric Water Heater
+Stiebel Eltron Tempra – Top Rated Electric Heater

 The Eltron Tempra Plus tankless water heater by Stiebel offers digital temperature control.
 This unit does not require venting, which means it requires less effort to set it up and maintain it over time.
 It offers a sleek design that measures 15” in width, almost 17” in height, and nearly 5” in depth.

 Homeowners and apartment dwellers can expect to save up to 20% of their home electric bill based on their previous bills using a traditional hot water tank.